rfhtorres28/youtube_statistics_analysis/README.md

 * [rfhtorres28](https://github.com/rfhtorres28)

 ## Project Overview
 Hello there!
-This project is all about the analysis of Performance of Top Youtuber in 2022.
-I performed the Data Cleaning first in Python then load the cleaned data to SQL Server for Data  Exploratory Data Analysis.
-I used again python for data cleaning since it has more statistical tools that can help me detect and assess outliers for numeric data columns.
-It has also boxplot graphs for easy visualization of outliers.
-I performed Data Visualization solely on Power BI.
+This project is all about the analysis of Performance of Top Youtuber with Demographics Information in 2022.

 ## Data Source
 * The CSV files were downloaded from kaggle website.
 I created a database on SQL Server and make a table for the cleaned data after Data Cleaning from Python.